A Truly Unique Life Awaits in the Lion City

+Yes, life here is easy.
 The conveniences and social opportunities associated with expat life in Singapore are plentiful.
 English is the language of commerce and education, and most of the products and conveniences found in the West are commonly available, though sometimes in unexpected places.
-Many multinational companies have offices in Singapore, giving rise to a large expatriate population.
-Thus, relocating expats enjoy numerous and varying social opportunities.
-Singapore is also an excellent place for expatriates with partners and / or children, as it is safe and child-friendly, boasts highly reputable international schools, and offers employment and social opportunities for accompanying partners.
+Many multinational companies have offices in Singapore, giving rise to a large expatriate population and an equally large amount of social opportunities.
+Singapore is also an excellent destination for expatriate families, as it is safe and child-friendly, boasts highly reputable international schools, and offers employment and social opportunities for accompanying partners.

 |01||A service of SingPost, vPost, allows users to set up overseas mailing addresses in the US, Europe, and Japan so that buyers can purchase from there.|

 |02||When searching for rental properties find listings that are not co-broked.
 You will be charged commission on co-broked properties.|